 Colwood – This city is only 10 km outside of Victoria but truly does feel like its own entity.
 This is the neighbourhood I lived and went to school in so we really only stopped at my old home, my elementary school and the corner store I used to frequent for two cent candy!
 But there is more to see there in terms of parks, trails and lakes, and of course seaside beaches.

-Goldstream Provincial Park – For a brief stop before catching our ferry home, we took in some deep lungfuls of fresh air amongst the giant Western Red Cedars.
+Goldstream Provincial Park – For a brief stop before catching our ferry home from Victoria, we took in some deep lungfuls of fresh air amongst the giant Western Red Cedars.
 Sometimes it’s easy to get caught up in the restaurants and activities when really, to truly appreciate a place, I think it’s important to connect with the natural surroundings.
 And in Beautiful British Columbia it’s a shame to go anywhere and not spend some time with Nature.
 You can spend a lot of time in this park on the trails and scoping out the waterfalls, but for us it was short and sweet.
 We’d definitely go back here again though with more time and a picnic lunch!

 Here’s Where We Stayed:

 Hotel Zed – As I mentioned above, my friend Jamie suggested we try out the pool and waterslide at this place.
 It’s a fun, retro motel-style lodging with bright colours and a really old-skool vibe.
 They even have typewriters in the lobby and rotary phones in the suite!
 This is a really budget-friendly solution for a family of 5; we got a suite with a separate bedroom for $149/night.
 There is a free VW shuttle that takes you right into downtown which is a 5-10 minute drive away.
 After the first night we decided to move closer to the inner harbour so we could just walk right out of our hotel lobby and to our destination.